 Both Terraform and Helm are robust tools that make Kubernetes management easier, faster, and more reliable.
 However, the nuances we highlighted above make each platform a better fit for different use cases, so pick the one that aligns better with your team and projects.

-To continue learning about IaC tools and how they stack against each other, check out our comparison of Ansible, Terraform, and Puppet.
+To continue learning about IaC tools and how they stack against each other, check out our comparison of Terraform and Puppet.